R-Zone was a head-mounted game system from Tiger Electronics in 1995.

 Ranger_Lannier sent me several cartridges to dump.
 I was unable to find the cartridge pinout on the web, so I opened several carts, the head unit and the hand controller.

 I can't see anything on the cart's LCD looking at it naked eye, but I played with lighting and focus on the microscope and was able to see the segments.
 I took pics of the LCD screen from the cart Jedi Adventure.
 Here's the same pic with B&W inverted.
 I just threw the pics into Microsoft ICE to composite, but it didn't align the tiles correctly, so I had to adjust it in Photoshop.
 That's why the geometry looks weird, so later I will composite the pics better.
 You can see pads on the upper and lower edges that connect to each segment.
+Here's a pic of the LCD with all segments turned on.

 I also took some pictures 1 2 3 of the head unit with Jedi running.
 The images are backwards because you are supposed to look at the reflection in the eyepiece, not directly at the LCD screen.
 You can see where the 4 LEDs are located - they should have used more, smaller LEDs or a better diffuser.